-Comet Ridge has established a Remuneration Committee.
-The role of the Committee, in accordance with the Remuneration Committee Charter, is to assist the Board with respect to remuneration by reviewing and making appropriate recommendations on:-

-- a) Remuneration packages of Executive Directors, Non-executive Directors and senior executives; and - b) Employee incentive and equity based plans including the appropriateness of performance hurdles and total payments proposed.
+Comet Ridge has established a Remuneration Committee the majority of which is currently constituted by independent Directors.
+The role of the Committee, in accordance with the Remuneration Committee Charter, is to assist the Board with matters dealing with remuneration by reviewing and making appropriate recommendations on:- a) Remuneration packages of Executive Directors, Non-executive Directors and senior executives; and b) Employee incentive and equity based plans including the appropriateness of performance hurdles and total payments proposed.